-On December 31, 2012 there were 65,962 shareholders.
-In terms of votes, Industrivärden was the largest shareholder, followed by Swedbank Robur funds, LKAB and Nordea Investment Funds.
-70 percent of the shareholders held 1,000 shares or fewer, while the ten largest owners together owned almost 40 percent of the total share capital.
-Foreign owners accounted for 27 (21) percent of shareholdings.
-For further information regarding the ownership structure, see page 112.
+On December 31, 2013 there were 65,272 shareholders.
+In terms of votes, Industrivärden was the largest shareholder, followed by LKAB, Swedbank Robur fonder and Handelsbanken fonder.
+68 percent of the shareholders held 1,000 shares or fewer, while the ten largest owners together owned just over 37 percent of the total share capital.
+Foreign owners accounted for 27 percent of shareholdings.
+For further information regarding the ownership structure, see page 10.